benblack769/ssh-scheduler/interface.md

 Controller daemon:
   * machines config
+  * Should be robust to worker crashes/restarts

 Worker daemon:
   * Controller daemon IP
+  * Should be robust to controller crashes/restarts

 Client (on controller process):
   * ssh login to data folders